jeanimal/principal_agent/README.md

 Uses Shiny (written in R) to make simple apps to let users experiment with simple economic principal-agent models.

-The Shiny app is deployed at
-https://jeanimal.shinyapps.io/principal_agent/
+I manually deploy the Shiny app to: https://jeanimal.shinyapps.io/principal_agent/
+(So the repo can get out of sync with the deployed app.)

+# Tools

 The app was created with RStudio, so just load the .Rproj file for easy development and running locally.